-The Template Method pattern suggests to break down an algorithm into a series of steps, turn steps into methods and call them one by one inside a single template method.
+The Template Method pattern suggests that you break down an algorithm into a series of steps, turn these steps into methods, and put a series of calls to these methods inside a single template method.
 The steps may either be

-At first, you can declare the template method steps as
+At first, we can declare all steps

 abstractor have some default implementation.

-In this example, the Template Method pattern provides a layout for various branches of an artifical intelligence in a little strategy video game.
+In this example, the Template Method pattern provides a “skeleton” for various branches of artificial intelligence in a simple strategy video game.

 How to Implement

-finalto keep subclasses from overriding it.
+finalto prevent subclasses from overriding it.

 Pros and Cons